- Location: Vermont

 Avoid making false promises with your advertising.
 Do not make any rebate offers or money-back guarantees that you can't deliver on.
 Vermont's Attorney General has a specific code against such practices and does not need a consumer complaint to file charges if it suspects you of false advertising.

-Be certain you understand what you can and cannot charge as a documentation fee.
+Be certain you understand what you can and cannot charge as documentation fee.
 The state amended this law several years ago to clear the air on what exactly consumers could be charged for under the "documentation fee" label.